How to Grade Pokemon Cards

 The PSA Pop report shows 12,365 PSA 10s which is wild.

-That means there are 99% more PSA 10s then BGS BL 10s.
+That means there are 99% more PSA 10s than BGS BL 10s.

-2. The other case to send a card to Beckett is if you didn’t like your grade with PSA and want to get a second opinion with sub-grades on the label.
+2. The other case to send a card to Beckett is if you didn’t like your grade with another company and want to get a second opinion with sub-grades on the label.
 Sub-grades make it clear on what is wrong with a card by breaking down the grading into four categories.
 Centering, surface, corners, and edges.
-PSA doesn’t offer sub-grades, but they do have “grader notes” – more about that later.
+Some companies don’t offer sub-grades, but some provide “grader notes” – more about that later.

 BGS Subgrades are helpful for seeing where a card fell short.
 If you see one with 9.5s on everything, it might be worth a shot at a resubmission.